Thiksha14/Movie_Recommender_System/README.md

 ![image](https://github.com/user-attachments/assets/4efb2467-4835-4459-9040-d1b0be70aa51)

 ## Overview

-The Movie Recommender System is a simple yet efficient tool that uses content-based filtering to recommend the top 5 movies related to the one selected by the user.
-By analyzing the attributes of the chosen movie, such as genres, keywords, and other metadata, the system identifies and suggests similar movies that align with the user's interests.
+A content-based movie recommendation system built using Python, NLP, and machine learning, which suggests movies similar to the user’s input based on genres, cast, crew, and movie descriptions.

 ## Features
-- Content-Based Filtering: Recommends movies based on their similarity to the selected movie.
-- Top 5 Recommendations: Displays the most relevant movies tailored to the user's choice.
-- Interactive User Input: Allows users to pick a movie and get instant recommendations.
+🔹Content-Based Filtering – Uses movie metadata (overview, genres, cast, crew) for recommendations.
+🔹TF-IDF Vectorization & Cosine Similarity – Computes similarity between movies.
+🔹Efficient Preprocessing – Data cleaning, handling missing values, and text vectorization.

+Tech Stack
+🔹 Python (Pandas, NumPy, Scikit-learn)
+🔹 Natural Language Processing (TF-IDF, Cosine Similarity) 🔹 Streamlit (for Web UI)
+🔹 TMDb Movie Dataset

 ## How It Works
-- The system processes the dataset of movies to extract relevant features such as genres, descriptions, or keywords.
+🔹 The system processes the dataset of movies to extract relevant features such as genres, descriptions, or keywords.
-- A similarity matrix is generated using cosine similarity.
+🔹 A similarity matrix is generated using cosine similarity.
-- Based on the movie selected by the user, the system retrieves and ranks the most similar movies.
+🔹 Based on the movie selected by the user, the system retrieves and ranks the most similar movies.
-- The top 5 movies are displayed as recommendations.
+🔹 The top 5 movies are displayed as recommendations.